Last updated: November 19, 2020

 If you choose to import employee data from the Create budget wizard, your employees from Intacct are imported as individual employee budget lines to an automatically created Salary & Wages budget line group.

-Employee-related GL accounts that relate to salaries and wages, like health insurance, benefits, or additional compensation, are also identified by Budgeting and Planning and automatically mapped to the Salary & Wages budget group line broken down by categories, such as: benefits, bonuses, vacation days, and employment taxes.
+Employee-related GL accounts that relate to salaries and wages, like health insurance, benefits, or additional compensation, are also identified by SIP and automatically mapped to the Salary & Wages budget group line broken down by categories, such as: benefits, bonuses, vacation days, and employment taxes.
 The automatic mapping to categories is completely transparent to you as a user.

 If your account description contains the following categories in Intacct

-Map to category in the S&W budget group line in Budgeting and Planning
+Map to category in the S&W budget group line in SIP

 Salary, Salaries, Payroll, Wages, Employee advance, Employee loan